Location: Philadelphia, PA

 Architect: Kelly Brennan and Karen Dellaporta of Baglivo Associates — East Norrinton, PA

 Finish: This staircase has reclaimed padauk wood treads and a single steel stringer.
 The stringer, steel railing posts, cable, top rail, and handrail all have a clear matte coat.

-Watchdog, a real estate management company with offices on the East and West Coasts, wanted to remodel the entrance interior at its Philadelphia headquarters.
-Before the redesign, the building had a traditional staircase that led up to a room with another stairway, this one a metal spiral staircase.
+Keuka Studios worked with Watchdog, a real estate firm to design and fabricate a floating staircase for the entrance of their Philadelphia headquarters.
+Before the remodel, the building had a traditional closed in entry staircase that led to the second level of the office building.
 The architect decided to open up this space and build a single floating staircase with cable railings to create an open modern industrial office aesthetic.

 The company wanted its office to maintain its unpolished, natural style.
 To create a cohesive look, we took inspiration from the distressed timber columns around the work space.
 We designed a mono-stringer staircase with open risers and an Ithaca Style cable railing system.
 The stair treads are made of reclaimed padauk that once served as support beams in a factory.
 The steel used for the cable railing and stair stringer has a clear matte coating.
 This matte finish protects the metal while preserving the natural, straight-from-the-mill appearance of the steel.
 The bare steel handrail, which has visible shifts in the color, ends in a gentle curve toward the ground.